waldner/external-dns-webhook-he/README.md

 ```

 The webhook runs as a sidecar container to the main exernaldns pod.
-Here is a sample `values.yaml` for use with Bitnami's externaldns chart, which uses the above secret to extract the values of environment variables to inject into the webhook container:
+Here is a sample `values.yaml` for use with Bitnami's externaldns chart, which uses the above secret to extract the values of environment variables to inject into the webhook container. *NOTE: you must use a version >= 6.28.2 of the bitnami chart, which includes external-dns with webhook support*.

 ```
-# special version of externalds with webhook support,
-# waiting for a release
-image:
-  registry: docker.io
-  repository: waldner/external-dns
-  tag: v0.13.6-126-gd7cec324-dirty

 provider: webhook
 interval: 60m
 triggerLoopOnEvent: true